How Switch Works? How Does It Learn MAC Addresses?

 Step 14

-You can also use the show arp command to view the address records on VPCS PC1 and PC2, and you can also use the clear arp command to delete.
+You can also see the address records on VPCS PC1 and PC2.
+You can use the show arp

 Step 15